1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 2. Choice of whether and how to correct for ancestral heterozygosity

 Choice of reference species: Using all alignments from deep, intermediate, and recently diverged reference species, we estimated a whole genome substitution rate (\(\mu\)) following the approach outlined above.
-We used a Shapiro-Wilk normality test36,37 to determine that this dataset is normally distributed (p = 0.01).
-We then grouped whole genome substitution rates in two stratification schemes: four strata (by reference species) and three strata (by divergence time: deep divergence, intermediate divergence, and recent divergence), and used an ANOVA38 analysis to determine whether substitution rate varies significantly among groups in either stratification scheme.
+We used a Shapiro-Wilk normality test39,40 to determine that this dataset is normally distributed (p = 0.02).
+We then grouped whole genome substitution rates in two stratification schemes: four strata (by reference species) and three strata (by divergence time: deep divergence, intermediate divergence, and recent divergence), and used an ANOVA to determine whether substitution rate varies significantly among groups in either stratification scheme.

-Maximum read-depth cutoff: We first grouped all substitutions into bins between read depths of 11-500 reads (i.e. 11-20, 21-30, … 491-500) and calculated the cumulative number of substitutions at each depth bin.
+Maximum read depth threshold: We first grouped all substitutions into bins between read depths of 10-500 reads (i.e. 10-20, 21-30, … 491-500) and calculated the cumulative number of substitutions at each depth bin.
 Following this, we calculated substitution rate (\(\mu\)) for each species at maximum read depth cutoffs from 10-500.
 Finally, we use a generalized additive model to test whether read depth is a significant driver of variability in substitution rate estimates and a Kruskal-Wallis test to estimate the size of the effect of read depth on substitution rate estimates.

-Divergence date estimates: We generated estimates of substitution rate (\(\mu\)) using fossil-dated divergence times (\(t\)) from McGowen et al.33 (6-partition AR model) and Lloyd and Slater40 (SAFE metatree analysis), as well as an average across all published divergence times from TimeTree41 (timetree.org, Supplemental Table S1).
+Divergence date estimates: We generated estimates of substitution rate (\(\mu\)) using fossil-dated divergence times (\(t\)) from McGowen et al.23 (6-partition AR model) and Lloyd and Slater43 (SAFE metatree analysis), as well as an average across all published divergence times from TimeTree44 (timetree.org, Supplemental Table S1).
 We then re-estimated whole genome substitution rate using each of the species-specific divergence dates.
-We used a Shapiro-Wilk normality test to determine that this substitution rate dataset is normally distributed (p = 0.15) and used an ANOVA to compare substitution rate differentiation across the three strata.
+We used a Shapiro-Wilk normality test to determine that this substitution rate dataset is normally distributed (p = 0.01) and used an ANOVA to compare substitution rate differentiation across the three strata.

 Results

+Aligning sequence data from each of the 19 species in this study with up to three reference genomes resulted in a total of 54 genome alignments; alignments between sequence data and reference genome were excluded if they were generated from the same sample, as is the case for the killer whale, pygmy sperm whale, and North Atlantic right whale.
+Average read depth and % reads mapping to the reference genome are reported in Supplemental Table S2.
 For each combination of species and reference genome, we generated 18 estimates of whole-genome substitution rate by varying estimates of divergence date, ancestral heterozygosity, and annual vs. generational substitution rate estimates.
-Using the pygmy sperm whale reference genome, divergence date from McGowen et al.33, and without correcting for ancestral heterozygosity, we also generated an estimate of substitution rate at each chromosome (n = 20 autosomes plus X chromosome), in both coding and non-coding regions (n = 2 per species), and at maximum read depths of 100-500 (n = 50 per species).
+Using the pygmy sperm whale reference genome, divergence date from McGowen et al.23, and without correcting for ancestral heterozygosity, we also generated an estimate of substitution rate at each chromosome (n = 20 autosomes plus X chromosome), in both coding and non-coding regions (n = 2 per species), and at maximum read depths of 20, 30, 40…500 (n = 50 per species).

 Whole genome substitution rate varies among individual species included in the study; rates largely fall between previously published average estimates for mysticetes and odontocetes (Figure 1).